 4] Use Robocopy

-If you are encountering this error when you try to copy files from one location to another using the default native file transfer function in Windows 10, you can try the built-in Robocopy command-line tool.
+If you are encountering this error when you try to copy files from one location to another using the default native file transfer function in Windows, you can try the built-in Robocopy command-line tool.

 5] Reinstall the disk driver

-Device driver issues is also a likely culprit, like USB not detected by Windows 10, which can also make the files inaccessible.
-To rule out the possibility of driver issues, you need to reinstall device driver.
+Device driver issues are also a likely culprit – like USB not detected by Windows, which can also make the files inaccessible.
+To rule out the possibility of driver issues, you need to reinstall the device driver.
 Here’s how:

 - Connect your USB drive to your computer if that’s where the problem occurs.